 Where is the recommendation form and when is it due?

-A link to the online recommendation form can be found HERE.
-It is due by Monday, September 16, 2019.
+The online recommendation form was due by Monday, September 16, 2019.

 What is the next step after the recommendation form is submitted?